 Allocation of Principal to Accumulation Account.
-If, on any distribution date, principal would be payable to a class of reset rate notes during any reset period when it is then structured not to receive a payment of principal until the end of the related reset period (as will be the case, generally, but not exclusively, whenever such class bears a fixed rate of interest), principal generally will be allocated to such class of reset rate notes and deposited into the related accumulation account.
-Such principal amounts will remain in the related accumulation account until the next reset date for such class of reset rate notes, unless there occurs, prior to that reset date, an optional termination of the trust, an optional purchase of the remaining trust student loans by the servicer or a successful auction of the remaining trust student loans by the indenture trustee.
-On that reset date, all amounts (less any investment earnings) then on deposit in the related accumulation account, including any allocation of principal made on that distribution date, will be distributed to the applicable reset rate noteholders, as of the related record date, in reduction of principal (or if in foreign exchange mode, on or about such reset date to the related swap counterparty, in exchange for the equivalent amount of the applicable non-U.S. Dollar currency to be paid to the applicable reset rate noteholders on or about that reset date).
+If, on any distribution date, principal would be payable to a class of reset rate notes during any reset period when it is then structured not to receive a payment of principal until the end of the related reset period (as will be the case, generally, but not exclusively, whenever such class bears a fixed rate of interest and as is the case with respect to each class of reset rate notes during its respective initial reset period), principal generally will be allocated to such class of reset rate notes and deposited into the related accumulation account.
+Such principal amounts will remain in the related accumulation account until the next reset date for such class of reset rate notes. unless there occurs, prior to that reset date, an optional termination of the trust, an optional purchase of the remaining trust student loans by the servicer or a successful auction of the remaining trust student loans by the indenture trustee.
+On that reset date, all amounts (less any investment earnings) then on deposit in the related accumulation account, including any allocation of principal made on that distribution date, will be distributed to the applicable reset rate noteholders, as of the related record date, in reduction of principal (or if in foreign exchange mode, on or about such reset date, to the related swap counterparty, in exchange for the equivalent amount of the applicable non-U.S. Dollar currency to be paid to the applicable reset rate noteholders on or about that reset date, as is the case with respect to each class of reset rate notes during its respective initial reset period).